nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-workspace/executors/run-commands.md

 Run any custom commands with Nx

-Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Properties can be configured in angular.json when defining the executor, or when invoking it.

 ## Examples